top of page

 > Analyse what graphic design field you prefer

-> Explore and evaluate the work of designers
+> Explore and analyse the research process

 > Evaluate your practice in a sketchbook